 Returning to a Career after a break takes skills, preparation, info, but it also needs the mindset, first.

-Encourage & Inform: A Career Comeback isn’t a step – it’s a process.
+Encourage & Inform: Building a Career (or Business) isn’t a step – it’s a process.

 Sometimes a long, involved one, depending on how much time one has been away.
 Keeping up with the job market or entrepreneurial trends is easier for someone who’s already in that space.
 Share info and resources that women can use professionally.
 Find any useful articles and links that can help her stay current in her profession or start something new?
 What does she need to know about the changing world of career choices or evolving technology?
 Does she need to add new skills and how can she do that easily.